 Features of the Program:

 The Program runs exclusively as a drop-in service.
 No appointments are necessary.

 Tutors are available weeknights between 7 p.m. and 11 p.m.; students are welcome to visit a tutor as often as they need assistance.

 Tutors can assist in two ways: they will explain conceptual material and will demonstrate how to solve problems.
 They will not, however, help you to complete your problem sets.

 Tutors are expected to help with the priority courses in each subject.
 During periods of low demand, they will help with advanced courses.

 Tutors are available in the North Reading Room of the Arley D. Cathey Learning Center on Sunday, Monday, Tuesday, Wednesday, and Thursday evenings.
 The Program begins on the Sunday of 2nd week and continues through Finals Week for Autumn, Winter, and Spring Quarters.
 Tutoring is not available when the Center is closed in observance of University holidays and breaks.
 Tutoring is not available during the Summer.
 For specific times and locations, please consult the Tutor Schedule.

-If you have any comments, questions, suggestions, or complaints concerning the College Core Tutoring Program, please email the Director (Kathleen Cao).
+If you have any comments, questions, suggestions, or complaints concerning the College Core Tutoring Program, please email the program director (Kathleen Cao) at firstname.lastname@example.org.
 We take feedback very seriously and will reply as quickly as possible.
 If you have any comments, questions, suggestions, or complaints concerning the Writing Program, please visit their webpage.